SciCatProject/documentation/Operator/Step_by_Step_Setup.md

 npm run test
 ```

-You can inaddition test the API server using the "explorer", e.g if you run the instance locally point your browser to https://localhost:3000/explorer (note the explorer might be disabled for production environments, check the `component-config.json` file)
+You can in addition test the API server using the "explorer", e.g if you run the instance locally point your browser to https://localhost:3000/explorer (note the explorer might be disabled for production environments, check the `component-config.json` file)

 ![API Explorer](img/explorer.png)